 Taxes & Fees:

-Each guest must pay a Port Fee of $250 USD (7 nights) or $270 (10 nights) which includes government bed tax, tourist tax and other fees at the end of the charter when settling your bill.
+Each guest must pay a Port Fee of $250 USD (7 nights) or $270 (10 nights) which includes government bed tax, tourist tax and other fees at the end of the charter when settling your bill and a 12% GST tax on onboard purchases.
 These may be paid by Visa, MasterCard, US dollars, Travelers Checks or Rufiyaa.
 There is a 3% fee on purchases made onboard when using credit cards and traveler’s checks.
 Sorry, no personal checks.